 2. Curiosity Cabinet (proper noun): a chamber music collective whose drawers filled are with the musical curiosities and skills of instrumentalists and singers, each as unique as any wildlife oddity (see definition 1).
 Founded in 2009 by baroness of creativity Whitney George, the Curiosity Cabinet’s interdisciplinary programming champions new works by living composers, featuring performances that invite participation in an immersive drama of sounds, images, and gestures.
 The Cabinet seeks always to offer its audiences opportunities to indulge in the radical pleasures of spectacle, in the fun of looking as well as listening, and in the disorientating effects of satirical subversion.

-Among the ensemble’s accolades are the Elebash Award for the premiere of Miriam Gideon’s opera Fortunato (2019), the CUNY Graduate Center's prestigious Robert Starer Award for George’s thirteen-movement orchestral work The Anatomy of the Curiosity Cabinet (2011), and the Robert Engelman Award for the premiere performance of George’s monodrama The Yellow Wallpaper (2010).
-In 2020, George, flutist Lindsey Eckenroth, and technologist Nick Nelson received a Light Relief Grant from The Center for the Humanities at the CUNY Graduate Center, for the audiovisual work When I Dream, I Dream of You.
-The Curiosity Cabinet has been the ensemble in residence for City Lyric Opera, dell’Arte Opera Ensemble, Fresh Squeezed Opera, and New Camerata Opera.
-In 2021, the Cabinet became Pinch Recording Artists, and they are excited to release new works on this label later in the year.
+Among the ensemble’s accolades are the Elebash Award for Miriam Gideon’s opera Fortunato, the prestigious Robert Starer Award for George’s orchestral composition The Anatomy of the Curiosity Cabinet, and the Robert Engelman Award for the premiere of George’s monodrama The Yellow Wallpaper.
+Together with technologist Nick Nelson, the Cabinet received a Light Relief Grant from The Center for the Humanities at the CUNY Graduate Center for their audiovisual project When I Dream, I Dream of You.
+The Curiosity Cabinet has been ensemble-in-residence for City Lyric Opera, dell’Arte Opera Ensemble, Fresh Squeezed Opera, Concrete Timbre, New Camerata Opera, Queens College, and Luna Lab.
+In 2021, the Cabinet became Pinch Recording Artists, further extending their creative output with new recorded works.